 The call also evoked the Welsh Family legacy of land conservation on Mount Sunapee, which the call recipients found particularly offensive.

 Dan in Wilmot received a similar call on Wednesday (10/15/2014).

 Cutting down the trees on Mount Sunapee for condominiums is the antithesis of the Herbert Welsh legacy.
 I also told the caller that blasting hiking trails and old growth forests off the top of Mount Sunapee to put in high speed chairlifts to feed private development is the antithesis of the New Hampshire State Parks.

-Okemo/MSR are proposing for Mount Sunapee a controversial expansion plan that would introduce private resort development to the mountain’s western slopes.
+Okemo/MSR is proposing for Mount Sunapee a controversial expansion plan that would introduce private resort development to the mountain’s western slopes.

-Ten years ago, when Okmeo/MSR first proposed expansion in a master plan, they employed similar phone tactics, which at the time was widely reported.
+Ten years ago, when Okmeo/MSR first proposed expansion in a master plan, they employed similar phone tactics, which at the time.

 Please contact us if you receive one of these calls.